JohannesBeneke/Automated_Evaluation_ML_Algorithms/README.md

 ## Automated Evaluation of Machine Learning Algorithms

 Test Script for the automated evaluation of the performance of default machine learning algorithms.
-Methods for preprocessing the data may be added beforehand to show rudimentary impact of these methods in combination with the ML Algorithms
+Methods for preprocessing the data may be added beforehand to show rudimentary impact of these methods in combination with the ML Algorithms.
+Start by adding the datasets to be evaluated to the "Datasets" folder.

 Restrictions: